Nass Valley Gateway Announces It Will Offer 30 New Products Including Flavored Hemp Smokables, CBD Beauty Line, and an Expanded Pet Menu

 January 2021 Analytics Show Nass Valley's CBD Product Lines are Converting at a 326% Increase on Their E-Commerce Sites Over Q4 2020

-VANCOUVER, BC, Jan.
-25, 2021 (GLOBE NEWSWIRE) -- via NewMediaWire -- Nass Valley Gateway LTD. (NVG), (CSE: "NVG.CN"); (OTC Pink: NSVGF) (Frankfurt: “3NVN”) distributor of top quality THC-free, broad and full spectrum CBD consumables, is pleased to announce it will be increasing its CBD and hemp products offering from 8 SKUs to 30 SKUs during Q1 2021.
+VANCOUVER, BC - via NewMediaWire -- Nass Valley Gateway LTD. (NVG), (CSE: "NVG.CN"); (OTC Pink: NSVGF) (Frankfurt: "3NVN") distributor of top quality THC-free, broad and full spectrum CBD consumables, is pleased to announce it will be increasing its CBD and hemp products offering from 8 SKUs to 30 SKUs during Q1 2021.
 Nass Valley Gardens products will now include flavored hemp smokables, bath, beauty, skin products, and additional pet products.
 In response to their customers and to their largest sales channel partners, Nass Valley Gateway has invested in a broader choice of products to increase their ability to reach new consumer audiences.

 Nass Valley's new hemp smokables will be offered in three flavors: Regular, Menthol, and Cherry.
 The Menthol and Cherry flavors will employ a "click" technology in the filter that the user pinches to release the desired flavor.